2i2c-org/team-compass/services/interactive-computing/offboard.md

 # Offboard a Community

-Assuming an engagement has not been renewed, here is a process to gracefully offboard a community from the Mangaged Interactive Computing Service.
+Assuming an engagement has not been renewed, here is a process to gracefully offboard a community from the Managed Interactive Computing Service.

 1. 60 days before the end of an engagement BD initiates a renewal process to determine if the community wants to continue with a the Managed Interactive Computing Service.
    - _Each engagement needs to have a task defined to make this explicit._